-It is also inserted into the area between the chest wall and the lungs, and can be attached to a suction device to remove excess fluid or air.
+It is also inserted between the chest wall and the lungs and can be attached to a suction device to remove excess fluid or air.

-A chest tube can also be used to deliver medications into the pleural space.
+A chest tube can also deliver medications into the pleural space.

-It is also known by the name thoracostoma and is used to remove air, (pneumothorax) fluid (pleural effusion, blood, chyle) or pus (empyema) from the intrathoracic space, allowing the expansion of the lungs and the restoration of pressure negative in the thoracic cavity.
+The name thoracostomy also knows it.
+It is used to remove air (pneumothorax) fluid (pleural effusion, blood, chyle) or pus (empyema) from the intrathoracic space, allowing the expansion of the lungs and the restoration of pressure negative in the thoracic cavity.

-Appropriate management of chest drainage is required to maintain respiratory function and hemodynamic stability.
-Chest drains can be routinely placed in the operating room, or in the emergency department and ward areas in emergency situations.
+Appropriate chest drainage management is required to maintain respiratory function and hemodynamic stability.
+Chest drains can be routinely placed in the operating room or the emergency department and ward areas in emergencies.

 History of pleural drainage